mjmiller41/sushi-near-me/_places/aikan-sushi-premium-all-you-can-eat-long-beach-ca.md

   name: "Aikan Sushi - Premium All You Can Eat"
   type: Restaurant
   links: null
-description: "Looking for sushi in Long Beach, California?
-Check out Aikan Sushi - Premium All You Can Eat for a delightful Japanese dining experience.
-Enjoy a variety of ..."
+description: "Aikan Sushi - Premium All You Can Eat serves delicious sushi in Long Beach, California.
+Try fresh Japanese dishes for a great dining experience. "
 place_id: ChIJs4R4MkMx3YARaMrkytOR4pM
 photos:
   - name: >-